 The benefit of working with a smaller PRO like this and getting a blanket license from them involves efficiency.

-If the catalogue is small, you won't have to worry about difficulties with memorization.
+If the catalog is small, you won't have to worry about difficulties with memorization.
 You will probably learn quickly just how many songs and artists are safe for you to play.

 Smaller PROs often provide better customer service than their larger counterparts.
 With only a few clients to serve, the company is more likely to listen to you and provide help when you need it.